 Section 7.07.
-Standards for approval of conceptual Preliminary PUD site plan.
+Standards for approval of a Planned Unit Development District and conceptualPreliminary PUD site plan.

 Based upon the following standards, the planning commission may recommend denial, approval, or approval with conditions, and the city council may deny, approve, or approve with conditions the proposed Planned Unit Development District.